ackertyson/dock-ops/README.md

-If you're the type of person who finds themselves deploying Docker Compose apps to remote hosts provisioned via `docker-machine create`, I recommend following the directions found in the `dock-ops-aliases.sh` script included with this project.
-You can then do `dock-use MACHINENAME` to connect to a remote instance, run Docker commands on the remote just the same as you might run them locally, and then `dock-unuse` when you're done.
+If you're the type of person who finds themselves deploying Docker Compose apps to remote hosts provisioned via `docker-machine create`, I recommend following the directions found in the `dock-ops-wrapper.sh` script included with this project.
+You can then do `dock use MACHINENAME` to connect to a remote instance, run Docker commands on the remote just the same as you might run them locally, and then `dock unuse` when you're done.

 If you have no idea what I'm talking about but have a Docker Compose app which you want to run on a single (i.e., non-Swarm) cloud instance somewhere, you should look into this!

+You'll probably also want to check out [https://github.com/docker/machine/blob/master/contrib/completion/bash/docker-machine-prompt.bash](docker-machine-prompt).

 ## Command equivalents

+Last but not least, here's what all the `dock-ops` commands actually do...

 ### build